 How does the SediVue Dx Analyzer select and prioritize which images to show?

 Each of the 70 SediVue Dx images is scanned by the convolutional neural network (a complex pattern-recognition software algorithm) to identify, classify, and count the formed elements.
 Each image is given a score based on the absence or presence of formed elements and the clinical significance for each element found.
 The images are then sorted, with the highest-scoring images displayed first and the lowest-scoring images displayed last.
-Note: Elements reported as “none to rare” may be present in the first few images as the threshold for reporting may not have been met for a high-power field.

 Will images print out on the patient report?